History of the Jews in Iraq: Persecution by Iraqi authorities

 In 1948, the year of Israel's independence, there were about 150,000 Jews in Iraq.
 Persecution of Jews greatly increased that year.
 In July 1948, the government passed a law making Zionism a capital offense, with a minimum sentence of seven years imprisonment.
 Any Jew could be convicted of Zionism-based only on the sworn testimony of two Muslim witnesses, with virtually no avenue of appeal available.
 On August 28, 1948, Jews were forbidden to engage in banking or foreign currency transactions.
 In September 1948, Jews were dismissed from the railways, the post office, the telegraph department, and the Finance Ministry on the ground that they were suspected of "sabotage and treason".
 On October 8, 1948, the issuance of export and import licenses to Jewish merchants was forbidden.
 On October 19, 1948, the discharge of all Jewish officials and workers from all governmental departments was ordered.
 In October, the Egyptian paper El-Ahram estimated that as a result of arrests, trials, and sequestration of property, the Iraqi treasury collected some 20 million dinars or the equivalent of 80 million U.S. dollars.
 On December 2, 1948, the Iraq government suggested to oil companies operating in Iraq that no Jewish employees be accepted.

-"With very few exceptions, only Jews wore watches.
-On spotting one that looked expensive, a policeman had approached the owner as if to ask the hour.
-Once assured the man was Jewish, he relieved him of the timepiece and took him into custody.
-The watch, he told the judge, contained tiny wireless; he'd caught the Jew, he claimed, sending military secrets to the Zionists in Palestine.
-Without examining the "evidence" or asking any questions, the judge pronounced his sentence.
-The "traitor" went to prison, the watch to the policeman as a reward."

-Following the Israeli Declaration of Independence and Iraq's subsequent participation in the 1948 Arab-Israeli War, Iraq was placed under martial law.
+Following the Israeli Declaration of Independence and Iraq's subsequent participation in the 1948 Arab–Israeli War, Iraq was placed under martial law.
 Courts martial were used to intimidate wealthy Jews, Jews were again dismissed from civil service, quotas were placed on university positions, and Jewish businesses were boycotted.
 In sweeps throughout urban areas, the Iraqi authorities searched thousands of Jewish homes for secret caches of money they were presumed to be sending to Israel.
 Walls were frequently demolished in these searches.
 Hundreds of Jews were arrested on suspicion of Zionist activity, tortured into confessing, and subjected to heavy fines and lengthy prison sentences.
 In one case, a Jewish man was sentenced to five years' hard labor for possessing a Biblical Hebrew inscription which was presumed to be a coded Zionist message.